react-bootstrap-table/react-bootstrap-table2/docs/row-select-props.md

 ```

 ## selectRow.bgColor - [String | Function]
-A quick way to specify the backgroud color when row is selected
+A quick way to specify the background color when row is selected

 ```js
 const selectRow = {